isc-projects/kea/doc/sphinx/arm/hooks-host-cmds.rst

-   The host cache and RADIUS hook libraries are two host backends that do not respond to commands that return a collection of host reservations, such as ``reservation-get-all``.
+   The host cache and RADIUS hook libraries are two host backends that do not respond to commands that return a collection of host reservations, such as :isccmd:`reservation-get-all`.
 Commands returning one host entry or dedicated host cache commands should be used instead.